williamstarkro/library_sol/README.md

 Go into file directory
 npm install

-run "ganache-cli" in command prompt
+run "ganache-cli" in terminal

-open a new tab
+open a new terminal tab
 run "truffle test"

 It goes through all the created tests